Information on Bankruptcy

 Industry Canada is responsible for the enforcement of the Bankruptcy and Insolvency Act.
-The Superintendent of Bankruptcy, the Bankruptcy Tribunal, the Official Receiver in Bankruptcy, and the Trustee are all under its authority.
+The Superintendent of Bankruptcy, the Bankruptcy Tribunal, the Official Receiver in Bankruptcy, and the trustee are all under its authority.

-The trustee must file, on your behalf, an income tax and benefit return for the year immediately prior to the year of bankruptcy if a return had to be filed and you did not file it.
+If an income tax and benefit return had to be filed for the year prior to the year of bankruptcy and you did not file it, the trustee must immediately file one on your behalf.
 The trustee must also file an income tax and benefit return for the period from January 1 up to the day before the date of bankruptcy; this return is called the pre-bankruptcy return.

-It is your responsibility to file an income tax and benefit return for the post-bankruptcy period which is from the date of bankruptcy to December 31, if the trustee does not file one on your behalf.
+It is your responsibility to file an income tax and benefit return for the post-bankruptcy period, which is from the date of bankruptcy to December 31, if the trustee does not file one on your behalf.

 When an income tax and benefit return is filed by you or the trustee for the year of bankruptcy, it is important to clearly indicate that it is a pre-bankruptcy, in-bankruptcy, or post-bankruptcy return above the "Identification" section on page 1 of the return.
 Trustees should not insert their own address in the "Identification" section when preparing any return on your behalf.
 The Office of the Superintendent of Bankruptcy already provides us with the contact information for all registered trustees on a regular basis.

 Refunds that are issued as a result of returns for years prior to the year of bankruptcy are considered to be the property of the estate in bankruptcy.
 As a result, these refunds will be sent to the trustee.
-Any refunds issued in relation to returns for years subsequent to the year of bankruptcy will be sent to you unless the trustee has obtained a court order.
+Any refunds issued in relation to returns for years subsequent to the year of bankruptcy will be sent to you, unless the trustee has obtained a court order.

 For the year of bankruptcy, any issued refund related to the pre-bankruptcy return will be sent to the trustee.
 Issued refunds related to the post-bankruptcy return will also be sent to the trustee if your bankruptcy assignment date is July 7, 2008, or later.
-Post-bankruptcy refunds that are issued for bankruptcies with an assignment date prior to that will be sent to you unless the trustee has obtained a court order or has provided us with an Authorization and Direction letter.
+Post-bankruptcy refunds that are issued for bankruptcies with an assignment date prior to that will be sent to you, unless the trustee has obtained a court order or has provided us with an Authorization and Direction letter.

 For more information

-If you have questions about bankruptcies that do not relate to income tax matters, contact the Office of the Superintendent of Bankruptcy.
+- If you have questions about bankruptcies that do not relate to income tax matters, contact the Office of the Superintendent of Bankruptcy.